A Theory of Dynamic Benchmarks: Path dynamic benchmarks

 \section{Path dynamic benchmarks}

 The simplest case of a dynamic benchmark corresponds to the design of a directed path interleaving model building and data collection as illustrated in Figure~\ref{fig:path_graph}.
 This is the design most similar to current proposals of dynamic benchmarks and adversarial data collection~\citep{anli,dynabench}.
-Starting from an initial distribution, a new classifier is trained on the latest distribution at each round.
-Then annotators are asked to find the vulnerabilities of this model.
-This new insight is then used to update the distribution as a mixture of the older and adversarial distributions.
+Starting from an initial distribution, at each round, a new classifier is obtained from the latest distribution.
+The annotators are then asked to find the vulnerabilities of this model.
+This new insight will be leveraged towards updating the latest distribution.
 We call this procedure \emph{path dynamic benchmarking}.

 \begin{framed} \emph{Path dynamic benchmarking:} For an underlying distribution~$\gD$ with true classifier~$f$, given initial distribution~$\gD_0$ and an approximate risk minimizer~$\gA$, at each round~$t$: \begin{enumerate}[leftmargin=*] \item $h_t = \gA(\gD_t)$ \item $\bar{\gD}_t = \gD|_{h_t(x) \neq f(x)}$ \item $\gD_{t+1} = \mix(\gD_0, \bar{\gD}_0, \bar{\gD}_1, \bar{\gD}_2, \cdots, \bar{\gD}_t)$ \end{enumerate} \end{framed}